vitejs/vite/docs/guide/features.md

 Do not allow `data:` for [`script-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/script-src).
 It will allow injection of arbitrary scripts.
 :::

+## Chunk importmap

+Creating an importmap for chunks helps prevent the cascading cache invalidation issue.
+This importmap features a list of stable file id linked to filenames with content-based hashes.
+When one chunk references another, it utilizes the file id instead of the filename hashed by content.
+As a result, only the updated chunk needs cache invalidation in the browser, leaving intermediary chunks unchanged.
+This strategy enhances the cache hit rate following deployments.

 ## Build Optimizations

 > Features listed below are automatically applied as part of the build process and there is no need for explicit configuration unless you want to disable them.